shaunlebron/PterodactylAttack/README.md

 ![logo](readme/logo.png)

 [Pterodactyl Attack](http://pteroattack.com) is an iOS game made at [Hygoon Studio](http://hygoon.com).
-It was created in Javascript from the ground up and can be played from the web browser as well as mobile devices via CocoonJS.
+It was created in Javascript/HTML5/Canvas2D from the ground up and can be played from the web browser as well as mobile devices via CocoonJS.

-This repository contains the source code for our development workflow (game, tools, workspace, server, build scripts).
+This repository contains the source code for our development workflow (game, assets, tools, workspace, server, build scripts).
 It also contains the entire history of revisions from its early prototype on January 2013 to its current completed stage on January 2014.